networknt/light-doc/content/en/tutorial/portal/user-management/user-integration.md

 ## Event sourcing microservice:

 Integrate the service with light-eventuate-4j framework to process user management with event sourcing.
-It include command side service and query side service.
+It includes the command side service and query side service.

 Module: